 If you live in Scotland, there’s an odd quirk you might be aware of when it comes to painting your front door red.
 It’s thought that you do this once you have paid off your mortgage – a very big deal indeed!

-Ever wanted to make Donald Trump an offer on the White House?
+Ever wanted to make the US President an offer on the White House?
 You’ll need to meet an opening bid of around $110 million, according to approximate values.

 The US’ homeless problem strangely doesn’t match up with its vacant housing issues.
 Believe it or not, there are 5 times more empty houses and buildings in the country than there are homeless people.